kubernetes/kubernetes/staging/src/k8s.io/component-base/logs/example/README.md

 # Example

-This directory includes example logger setup allowing users to easily check and test impact of logging configuration.
+This directory includes example logger binaries which show how to use component-base/logs and what effect the different command line options have.
+Like most Kubernetes components, `cmd` uses Cobra and pflags. `stdlib` uses just plain Go libraries. `test` contains a unit test with per-test output.

 Below we can see examples of how some features work.